simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 06-Feb 08 2025
+Solar Radiation Storm Forecast for Feb 07-Feb 09 2025

-              Feb 06  Feb 07  Feb 08
+              Feb 07  Feb 08  Feb 09
 S1 or greater   25%     25%     25%

-Rationale: There is a slight chance for the greater than 10 MeV protons to cross the S1 (Minor) or greater solar radiation storm alert threshold.
+Rationale: There is a chance for S1 (Minor) or greater solar radiation storms due to the complex cluster of sunspot groups in the NW Quadrant rotating closer to the western limb and thus a better potential magnetic connection with Earth.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 05 2025 0750 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Feb 06 2025 1104 UTC.

-Radio Blackout Forecast for Feb 06-Feb 08 2025
+Radio Blackout Forecast for Feb 07-Feb 09 2025

-              Feb 06        Feb 07        Feb 08
+              Feb 07        Feb 08        Feb 09
-R1-R2           85%           85%           85%
+R1-R2           80%           80%           80%
 R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackout events are expected, with a slight chance for R3 (Strong) events.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected through 09 Feb, with a chance for R3 (Strong) events, due to several magnetically complex sunspot groups.

 ```